yuviSomavamshi/ionic-docs/docs/intro/upgrading-to-ionic-6.md

 }
 ```

-4. Import and call `setupIonicReact` in your `App` component file.
-If you are also using `setupConfig`, pass your config to `setupIonicReact` instead:
+4. Import and call `setupSimulatorReact` in your `App` component file.
+If you are also using `setupConfig`, pass your config to `setupSimulatorReact` instead:

 **Before**
 ```tsx title="App.tsx"